abhijeet-2002/Blood_Management/README.md

 # BLood Management

-Blood Management is a robust and user-friendly web application built using the MERN stack (MongoDB, Express, React, Node.js).
+Blood Management App is a robust and user-friendly web application built using the MERN stack (MongoDB, Express, React, Node.js).
 It enables patients, hospitals, and donors to seamlessly register, manage blood donation records, and request blood in a secure and efficient manner.
 ![Screenshot 2025-03-31 180035](https://github.com/user-attachments/assets/9aa55f13-bd88-41ea-a49c-c82ef9cf2d50)